aspil/Prolog-problems/README.md

 # Prolog-problems
 These five exercises were implemented as an assignment for the course Principles of Programming Languages.
+All the problems were tested using the SWI-Prolog environment.

 **biscuits.pl**
 Little Mitsos has K ≥ 100 biscuits and N ≥ 1 friends.
 He decided to share the biscuits in an unusual and unfairly way: